US to issue licenses for supply of non-sensitive goods to Huawei: NYT

 REUTERS: The United States will soon issue licenses allowing some US companies to supply non-sensitive goods to China's Huawei, the New York Times reported, as high-level officials from the two countries meet this week to resume trade talks.

-Huawei Technologies Co Ltd, the world's biggest telecoms gear maker, has been put on a US trade blacklist since May, when trade talks between Washington and Beijing broke down.
+Huawei Technologies, the world's biggest telecoms gear maker, has been put on a US trade blacklist since May, when trade talks between Washington and Beijing broke down.
 The United States says the company can spy on customers, which Huawei denies.

 The blacklisting blocked Huawei from buying parts and components from US companies without US government approval, limiting its access to essential technologies such as Google Mobile Services.